Micro Master's Degree in Managing Employment Relations and Employment Law

 2. Email your application to support@paris-u.fr with all the required documents.
 You could download the application form here.

-3. Our admission department will contact you and guide you through further processes if the registration documents need to be supplemented.
+3. Our admission department will reach out to you and guide you through further processes if the registration documents need to be supplemented.

 4. Université Libérale de Paris will issue the Letter of Acceptant (LOA).
-You will proceed to the next steps according to the instructions and pay tuition fee.
+You will proceed to the next steps according to the instructions and pay the tuition fee.

 5. Université Libérale de Paris will issue a student confirmation letter, login account to the e-learning system and related documents.